Code of Conduct International Student Higher Education

 5.7

-The higher education institution making the admission or registration to the study programme contingent on the successful completion of preparatory education or a premaster shall ensure beforehand that the international student can be expected to complete the preparatory education or the premaster successfully.
+The higher education institution making the admission or registration to the study programme contingent on the successful completion of preparatory education or a premaster shall ensure beforehand that the international student can be expected to successfully complete the preparatory education or the premaster.

 6.1

-The educational institution shall meet the national legal requirements that apply to the institution.
+The education institution shall meet the national legal requirements that apply to the institution.

 6.2